A Drummers Guide to Cleaning Cymbals

 1. Most cymbal manufacturers spray a thin coat of lacquer over their instruments to prevent oxidization.
 Using strong acids can damage that protective coating.
 If you are dealing with a new cymbal, it is best to avoid harsh cleaners until soap and water are no longer effective.

 2. Commercial cymbal cleaners are much more effective than "home remedies".
-However, they are caustic, and you should only use them in accordance with the instructions on their labels.
+However, they are caustic, and you should only use them following the instructions on their labels.

 3. Acid-based cleaners are most effective on brilliant cymbals.
 It may be less useful on “natural lathed” and unlathed cymbals.
 It can also change the colours of older cymbals that have never been cleaned with acid before, especially with B8 alloys.
 Try your chosen product on a small area under the bell of the cymbal before applying it to the entire surface.

-4. For drummers who take pride in the logos on your cymbals, be cautious when using a commercial cleaner.
+4. Drummers who take pride in the logos on their cymbals should be cautious when using a commercial cleaner.
 The logos from your cymbal can easily fade or completely erase if you clean them aggressively with strong acids.

 Meinl Cymbal Polish